bartongroup/slivka/sphinx-docs/getting_started.rst

 between the scheduler and the software available on the operating system.
 Each runner provides code that can start command line programs and monitor their execution state.
-If you are an advanced user, this allows you to write plugins that run your programs in new ways.
+If you are an advanced user, this allows you to write plug-ins that run your programs in new ways.

 ------------
 Config files